lihao98722/p2p-web-crawler/README.md

 ### Peer-to-peer Distributed Web Crawler
 ---

-A high-performance distributed web crawler based on peer-to-peer architecture, which ensures load-balancing and supports recovery from errors.
+A high-performance distributed web crawler based on peer-to-peer architecture which ensures load-balancing and supports recovery from errors.

 #### Master/Slaves vs Peer-to-peer